An encounter-based approach to the escape problem: Main results

 In the context of the escape problem that we consider in this paper, one can follow a different strategy.
 As we are interested in describing reactions exclusively on the target region $\pa_R$, we need to know the statistics of encounters with that particular region.
 In other words, one can modify the above definition of the boundary local time to count encounters only with $\pa_R$:

 This relation defines a non-decreasing stochastic process $\ell_t^R$ (starting from $\ell_0^R = 0$) that increases at each encounter with $\pa_R$.
+As previously, the integral is the residence time that a particle spent in a thin layer of width $a$ near the target region $\pa_R$ up to time $t$.
+When $a$ is small, this residence time can thus be approximated as $\ell_t^R a/D$ according to Eq. (\ref{eq:elltR_def}).
 In the same vein, we introduce the full propagator $P(\x,\ell,t|\x_0)$ as the joint probability density for $\X_t$ and $\ell_t^R$ (not $\ell_t$), under the condition of no escape through $\pa_D$ up to time $t$.
 As previously, the target region $\pa_R$ is treated at this step as {\it reflecting}, i.e., the particle described by the full propagator can disappear only on the escape region $\pa_D$.

 At the next step, one can introduce reaction events on $\pa_R$ following the probabilistic arguments from \cite{Grebenkov20}.
 For this purpose, one can consider a thin reactive layer of width $a$ near the target region $\pa_R$.
 Once the particle enters this layer, surface reaction may be described by a standard first-order reaction kinetics, with the rate $k = \kappa/a$.
-Since the residence time of the particle within this layer up to time $t$ is approximately equal to $\ell a/D$ according to Eq. (\ref{eq:elltR_def}), the probability of no reaction on $\pa_R$ up to $t$ is then $e^{-k(\ell a/D)} = e^{-q\ell}$, where $q = \kappa/D$.
+Since the residence time of the particle within this layer up to time $t$ is approximately equal to $\ell_t^R a/D$, the probability of no reaction on $\pa_R$ up to $t$ is then $e^{-k(\ell_t^R a/D)} = e^{-q\ell_t^R}$, where $q = \kappa/D$.
 As a consequence, one deduces the following relation between the conventional and full propagators: